nim-lang/Nim/doc/tut1.rst

 only ``return``, but return and **continue** after an iteration has finished.
 This *return and continue* is called a `yield` statement.
-Now the only thing left to do is to replace the ``proc`` keyword by ``iterator`` and there it is - our first iterator:
+Now the only thing left to do is to replace the ``proc`` keyword by ``iterator`` and here it is - our first iterator:

 .. code-block:: nim
   iterator countup(a, b: int): int =